Preview Only, Purchase Required For Full Program Access.

 Currently he is USC Professor Emeritus and publisher of Dental Economics MENA Journal and CEMENAOnline.com.

-At the end of this educational activity the dental professional should be able to:
+Following participation and listening to the webinar the dental professional should be able to:

 PennWell Corporation is an ADA CERP recognized provider.